danielscholl-osdu/os-core-lib-azure/README.md

     </dependencies>
 </project>
 ```
+- If you wish to see the code coverage report then go to job artifacts browse/target/site/jacoco and open index.html

 ## Changes to support newly Added transaction logger and slf4jlogger
 The consumer service might run into multiple logger bindings error on start up